2013-04-27

 Adding a Generic GCD Operation

-As we have installed appropriate GCD procedures in our table for the integer and polynomial types, greatest-common-divisor can be implemented as a normal generic operation, invoking apply-generic:
+integer and polynomial types, greatest-common-divisor can be implemented as a normal generic operation, invoking apply-generic:

-(define (greatest-common-divisor a b)
+(define (greatest-common-divisor a b) (apply-generic 'gcd a b))

-Attempts to apply this to types other than integer or polynomial will, of course, fail.
+integer or polynomial will, of course, fail.
 In this respect our implementation corresponds pretty close to the Scheme interpreter I'm using:

 > (gcd 3.4 2.3)